Koleok/ss-activewear-api/README.md

 #### Meteor settings
 If you don't already have a `settings.json` file in your project, create one and add the following keys.
-_Your "username" will be the account number on S&S statements_

 ```
 "ss_activewear": {